Some environmentalists say the tradition, which started in the 1960s, is outdated and disrespectful to wildlife.

 But the Friends’ main objection is on grounds of disrespect to the river and its inhabitants.
 The water has come a long way since the badly polluted sixties, they say.
 “Imagine fish, beavers or otters swimming through that dyed-green water and you might think a new celebration is the right idea.”

 There’s still considerable room for progress, however.
-In a video shared to Twitter, Chicago historian Shermann Dilla Thomas says, “If you know anything about the Chicago River, you know that river is polluted.”
+In a video shared to Twitter last year, Chicago historian Shermann Dilla Thomas says, “If you know anything about the Chicago River, you know that river is polluted.”

-Only a stretch of the river downtown is allowed to be dyed, but last year an upper part of the water was also turned emerald green.
+Only a stretch of the river downtown is allowed to be dyed, but a few years ago an upper part of the water was also turned emerald green.
 Whoever the culprits are, “their idea of fun is ecologically harmful and against the law,” says Frisbie.